 The new study, led by dr. Chandan sen, director of the Ohio State University Center for Regenerative Medicine and L. James Lee, professor of chemical and biomolecular engineering at Ohio State's College of Engineering was published in the journal Nature Nanotechnology.

 The technology is based on two main elements: one is the microchip capable of injecting a genetic load into cells, and the other is the genetic load itself, which changes the function of the cells by repairing them.

 Here is a video that illustrates how the system works:

-The team tested the device in mice with vascular problems in their paws: within the first week of applying the microchip, the skin cells of the mice were transformed into vascular cells.
-In the second week, the cells became fully functional blood vessels, and in the third week the rodents' legs were completely healed without any drug intervention.
+The team tested the device in mice with vascular problems in their legs: within the first week of applying the microchip, the skin cells of the mice were transformed into vascular cells.
+In the second week the cells became fully functional blood vessels, and in the third the rodent legs were completely healed without any drug intervention.

 Not only with the skin: it works with all fabrics

 In a second set of experiments, the researchers used the device to turn skin cells into brain cells that helped repair the affected area (the middle cerebral artery), and within a few weeks the rats' brains were up and running again. .

 I understand that you seem impossible to imagine, but it is a REAL research and it has a huge effectiveness rate, around 98%.
 On the other hand, transfection methods are already being used, but the current use of viruses is very invasive and can cause serious side effects.